 Step 1: Get Ready

 Goldwater Nominees will be announced shortly thereafter and provided with feedback for revising the application materials.
-Sample application materials are available on the Fellowships Blackboard Site.
+Sample application materials are available on the Drexel Fellowships Resource Site.

 Step 5.
 National Application Deadline

 Goldwater's national deadline is typically in late January.

 More information about the Goldwater Scholarship, including application tips and samples, is available on the Drexel Fellowships Resource Site.